Christopher Lambert

-Christophe Guy Denis "Christopher" Lambert (/ˈlæmbərt/; [lɑ̃bɛʁ]; born March 29, 1957) is a French-American actor, producer, and novelist.
+Christophe Guy Denis Lambert (/ˈlæmbərt/; [lɑ̃bɛʁ]; born March 29, 1957), often credited as Christopher Lambert, is a French actor, producer, and writer.
 He started his career playing supporting parts in several French films, and became internationally famous for portraying Tarzan in Greystoke: The Legend of Tarzan, Lord of the Apes (1984).
 For his performance in the film Subway (1985), he received the César Award for Best Actor.
-His most famous role is Connor MacLeod in the adventure-fantasy film Highlander (1986) and the subsequent franchise of the same name.
+He is known for his role as Connor MacLeod in the adventure-fantasy film Highlander (1986) and the subsequent television and film franchise of the same name, Raiden in Mortal Kombat (1995), Methodius in Ghost Rider: Spirit of Vengeance (2011), and Arne Seslum in Hail, Caesar!
+(2016).
+He also served as executive producer for Nine Months (1995).

-Lambert's other notable film roles include I Love You (1986), The Sicilian (1987), Knight Moves (1992), Fortress (1992) and its sequel Fortress 2: Re-Entry (2000), Mortal Kombat (1995), Druids (2001), Absolon (2003), White Material (2009), Ghost Rider: Spirit of Vengeance (2011), and Kickboxer: Retaliation (2018).
-He also produced the films Don't Forget You're Going to Die (1995), Neuf mois (1994), and its English-language remake Nine Months (1995).